morrison-technologies/certverifyme/index.md

 Second, employers who look to confidently and conveniently verify the certificates.

-Third, the potential job seekers will benefit from the optimized certification verification process.
+Third, potential job seekers will benefit from the optimized certification verification process.

 ### Our Team ###
 We are currently looking for designers and developers who would like to join our project.